takeyan1004/hotelinfo-chatbot/README.md

 This chatbot offers hotel information and answer frequently asked questions.
 I used the [facebook messenger platform](https://messenger.fb.com/) and [wit.ai](https://wit.ai/).

+I also made the admin page(prototype) with the database hosted by firebase so that the hotel can manage each reply from the chatbot to guests.

 ## Preview